Mandagery Creek Bridge replacement

 • Reduced ongoing maintenance costs

-• Pedestrian walkway to improve pedestrian access
+• Pedestrian footpath to improve pedestrian access

 • New bridge capable of taking Higher Mass Limit (HML) loading